satya-arjunan/visocyteold/Utilities/Sphinx/config/api-changes.rst

 Offscreen rendering
 ~~~~~~~~~~~~~~~~~~~

-Visocyte executables now automatically choose to use offscreen rendering, if
+ParaView executables now automatically choose to use offscreen rendering, if
 appropriate.
 For Python executables, `pvbatch` automatically uses offscreen by
 default (even headless i.e.  using EGL or OSMesa if built with support for the
 same), and `pvpython` opts for onscreen.
 You can override the same by passing